Construction Has Began on “Iconic” New Building for BU’s Center for Computing and Data Sciences

 With its unique, cantilevered profile and exceptionally eco-friendly design, the new Center for Computing and Data Sciences building at Boston University is sure to attract more than just students, faculty and researchers.
 In early January, construction began on the tower, which will feature a unique architectural design that will make it resemble a stack of books.
 Its floors will be cantilevered, or built off-center of one another in various spans, to provide additional opportunities for the development of green roof spaces.
 At the same time, the design affords those inside the building with remarkable views of surrounding Kendall Square.

-Located at 645-665 Commonwealth Avenue in Cambridge, Boston University’s first new major teaching center in more than 50 years will also be the tallest on its campus.
+Located at 645-665 Commonwealth Avenue in Boston, Boston University’s first new major teaching center in more than 50 years will also be the tallest on its campus.
 Already, it is being said that people who traditionally head over to sites at MIT and Harvard to check out important architecture will start including stops to the new building as well.
 Construction is expected to be completed at a rapid clip, with the building expected to be completed by 2022.

 Upon completion, the $288-million tower will be the largest carbon-neutral building in Boston since the enactment of the Boston Climate Action Plan Update in 2019.
 A wide array of green features are being included in its design.
 For example, the building will boast triple-glazed windows; advanced solar-shading devices; and geothermal energy production.
 Additionally, it will be built five feet above the city’s suggested level for sea rise – an important consideration in the world of climate change.
 Designed by KPMB Architects of Toronto, the 19-story tower is being constructed by Suffolk.
 The mayor and other dignitaries attended the official groundbreaking ceremony, and much has been made of its unique style and design in newspapers and architectural digests.